garrandall/popular-music-data/tracks/girls-are-more-fun-ray-parker-jr-.md

 nothing can compare
 Its the best feelin anywhere

-Girls are more fun, ooh, ooh
+Girls are more fun, oh, oh
 Girls are more fun
 The party ain't begun
 'Till all the girls come
 Cause girls are more fun

 Everybody say, yeah
 Girls are more fun, yeah
 Put your hands in the air
 If you believe that the girls
 The girls are more fun
 Let me hear you

 Girls are more fun
 Girls are more fun, yeah, hoo
 Girls are more fun
 You know the girls are more fun

 Girls are more fun
 Girls are more fun
 Girls are more fun